mambainspired/100-days-of-Code/README.md

 ## [NO WORK] Day 45- Day 47

 ## Day 36 - Day 44 (01 Apr - 08 Apr)
 I did it!
 I have been like the guy in the picture below.
-Breaking the pattern, I have earned my Freecodecamp Front-end Libraries Certrificate.
+Breaking the pattern, I have earned my Freecodecamp Front-end Libraries Certrificate. **Working as FE Developer is not very high on my cards but I made it a point to finish something I started but stopped with the finish line in sight**.

 ![I Never Finish What I Star](https://img.memecdn.com/I-never-finish-what-I-star_o_27908.webp)